michalsenkyr/michalsenkyr.github.io/_drafts/spark-performance.md

 ## 1. Transformations

 The most frequent performance problem, when working with the RDD API, is using transformations which are inadequate for the specific use case.
 I think this usually stems from the users' familiarity with SQL querying languages and its reliance on query optimizations.
-It is important to realize that the RDD API doesn't do any such optimizations.
+It is important to realize that the RDD API doesn't apply any such optimizations.

 Let's take a look at these two definitions of the same computation:

 ![RDD groupByKey vs reduceByKey comparison]

-The second definition is much faster than the first because it handles data more efficiently in the context of our use case.
+The second definition is much faster than the first because it handles data more efficiently in the context of our use case by not collecting all the elements needlessly.

+We can observe a similar performance issue when making cartesian joins and later filtering on the resulting data instead of converting to a pair RDD and using an inner join:

+![RDD cartesian vs inner join comparison]

+The rule of thumb here is to always work with the minimal amount of data at transformation boundaries.
+The RDD API does its best to optimize background stuff like task scheduling, preferred locations based on data locality, etc. But it does not optimize the computations themselves.
+It is, in fact, literally impossible for it to do that as each transformation is defined by an opaque function and Spark has no way to see what data we're working with and how.

+There is another rule of thumb that can be derived from this: have rich transformations, ie. always do as much as possible in the context of a single transformation.
+A useful tool for that is the combineByKey transformation:

+![RDD combineByKey example]

+### DataFrames and Datasets

+The Spark community actually recognized these problems and developed two sets of high-level APIs to combat this issue: DataFrame and Dataset.

 ## 2. Partitioning